Published July 4, 2014. Updated March 2026

 Instructions

 I spray my cows with Homemade Fly Spray before every milking.
 This will keep the flies at bay and save me from trying to milk a irritated cow.
-I choose to double the recipe and make up a big batch using a 32ounce spray bottle.
+I double the recipe and make up a big batch using a 32ounce spray bottle.
 During the heavy summer months, this will typically last me for 2 weeks.
 Which isn’t bad, considering I have 6 cows that I’m spraying.

 Citronella – Well known for its anti-mosquitos properties, citronella also works incredible well for other flying pests.